asarin-shai/App-AudioCapture/README.md

 The previous version of AudioCaptureWin can be found as [release v0.1](https://github.com/labstreaminglayer/App-AudioCapture/releases/tag/v0.1) in this repository.

 For Windows XP there is an older LSL audio recording app available on request; it uses the [irrKlang](http://www.ambiera.com/irrklang/) audio library, which in turn uses DirectX audio on Windows.
-That application does not support support accurate time synchronization and is therefore deprecated.
+That application does not support accurate time synchronization and is therefore deprecated.

+# Developer Notes

+There were quite a few changes with Qt6.
+We follow the general pattern outlined [here](https://doc.qt.io/qt-6/audiooverview.html#low-level-audio-playback-and-recording).

+> Conversely, for pull mode with QAudioSource, when audio data is available then the data will be written directly to the QIODevice.